 This recognises that we are all born into this world with brains that are still growing and developing.
 Especially in the first two years of life, our earliest experiences shape who we become and how we respond to the world around us.
 Our beginnings effect nearly all of us to varying degrees both positively and negatively, but can occasionally keep us from reaching our full potential.

 Gestalt notices what happens in the here and now.
 It values human connection and relatedness and looks at what can sometimes get in the way of people connecting.
-This approach also values authenticity: it believes the best thing in the world you can be is yourself.
+This approach also values authenticity: that the best thing in the world you can be is yourself.
 Gestalt also values the importance of the body and somatic psychotherapy.
-This can be particularly important when starting to heal trauma and PTSD.
+This can be particularly important when starting to work with trauma and PTSD.

 Jungian & Transpersonal Psychotherapy

-Jung was a psychoanalist, and the Jungian approach is interested in the unconscious, and becoming more aware of what it may have to tell us through dreams, imagination and creativity.
+Jung was a psychoanalyst, and the Jungian approach is interested in the unconscious, and becoming more aware of what it may have to tell us through dreams, imagination and creativity.

 Transpersonal Psychotherapy believes that we all have a unique essance which is looking for expression in the world around us.
 It values wholeness and embraces spiritual, emotional and physical realities.
 If you are struggling to find meaning and purpose in life and feel a little lost, this approach can help.